queue-miscreant/neovimpv/README.md

 ### `g:mpv_loading`

 String to be displayed while an mpv instance is still loading.
-Uses the default highlight defined in `g:mpv_default_highlight`.

-The default value is `"[ ... ]"`
+The default value is `"[ ... ]"`, displayed with highlight `MpvDefault`.

 ### `g:mpv_format`